jhrcook/statistical-rethinking/ch13_adventures-in-covariance.md

       - with additional varying slopes, there are more correlation parameters, but the \(\text{LKJcorr}\) prior will still work
-      - the \(\text{LKJcorr}(2)\) prior defines a weakly informative prior on \(\rho\) that is skeptical of extreeme correlations near -1 and 1
+      - the \(\text{LKJcorr}(2)\) prior defines a weakly informative prior on \(\rho\) that is skeptical of extreme correlations near -1 and 1
-      - it has a single parameter \(\eta\) that controls how “skeptical” the prior is of large corrleations
+      - it has a single parameter \(\eta\) that controls how “skeptical” the prior is of large correlations
           - if \(\eta=1\), the prior is flat from -1 to 1
           - a large value of \(\eta\) the mass of the distribution moves towards 0